MagiclabRobotics/magicbot-gen1_sdk/README.md

   make -j8
   sudo make install
 ```

-You can refer to example/cmake_sample on how to import the `magicbot_gen1_sdk` into your CMake project.
+You can refer to example/cpp/cmake_sample on how to import the `magicbot_gen1_sdk` into your CMake project:
 ```
   cd example/cmake_example
   mkdir build